 b. an estimate of how long it might take to give a final response;

 c. if an initial inquiry has been made;

 e. any further information that may be sought from the employee.

 vii.
 The monitoring officer, subject to legal constraints, will provide the employee with information on the outcome of any investigation.

-- The HR Department shall assist management in ensuring that Company policies, rules and regulations are uniformly implemented.
+- The HROS Department shall assist management in ensuring that Company policies, rules and regulations are uniformly implemented.
 It shall likewise endeavor to regularly review such policies and regulations and recommend revision to management.

 - Management reserves the right to alter, amend or revise these rules when the circumstances warrant such revision subject, however, to appropriate publication.